-On May 23, 2019, the Company entered into a non-binding agreement to purchase 100% interest in La Gitana Property in Oaxaca State, Mexico from Gunpoint Exploration Ltd. ("Gunpoint") in consideration for:
+On May 23, 2019, the Company entered into a non-binding letter of intent to purchase 100% interest in La Gitana Property in Oaxaca State, Mexico from Gunpoint Exploration Ltd. ("Gunpoint") and paid an initial non-refundable deposit of \$10,000.
+The letter of intent expired without entry into a formal agreement, however, negotiations continued and an agreement was entered into on July 31, 2020 with respect to the La Gitana and the Pena Blanca Properties (see Subsequent Events (a)).

-- (i) Cash payment of \$300,000 - (ii) 2,000,000 common shares in the capital of Company in accordance with the following schedule.